Cotswolds: Cotswold stone

 Cotswold stone is a yellow oolitic Jurassic limestone.
 This limestone is rich in fossils, particularly of fossilised sea urchins.
 When weathered, the colour of buildings made or faced with this stone is often described as honey or golden.
-The stone varies in colour from north to south, being honey-coloured in the north and northeast, as in villages such as Stanton and Broadway; golden-coloured in the central and southern areas, as in Dursley and Cirencester; and pearly white in Bath.
+The stone varies in colour from north to south, being honey-coloured in the north and northeast, as in villages such as Stanton and Broadway; golden-coloured in the central and southern areas, as in Dursley and Cirencester; and pearly white in Bath stone.

 Stretton-On-Fosse.
 Some of the stone cottages feature thatched roofs, although slate is now more common.

 The rock outcrops at places on the Cotswold Edge; small quarries are common.
 The exposures are rarely sufficiently compact to be good for rock-climbing, but an exception is Castle Rock, on Cleeve Hill, near Cheltenham.
 In his 1934 book English Journey, J. B. Priestley wrote of Cotswold buildings made of the local stone.
 He said: "The truth is that it has no colour that can be described.
 Even when the sun is obscured and the light is cold, these walls are still faintly warm and luminous, as if they knew the trick of keeping the lost sunlight of centuries glimmering about them."